Creative Writing Alumni Publications

 Francis Daulerio (MFA ’14) is an English teacher at Downingtown West High School.
 He finds inspiration in family, friends, nature, and the unpredictability of daily life.
 Francis currently lives in Blue Bell, Pennsylvania with his loving wife, Leah.
 After graduating from Arcadia’s MFA program, Francis Daulerio published If & When We Wake, a collection of poetry and art with Frightened Rabbit lead singer Scott Hutchison.
 Now in its second edition, If & When We Wake explores the processes of healing and recovery following loss, and has been called “beautiful thoughts from a quiet head” by Atlantic Records.
 See a full list of Francis’s publications at his website.
 Find Francis on Twitter: @FDWrites.

-Michelle Reale (MFA ’16) Michelle Reale is an Assistant Professor at Arcadia University.
+Michelle Reale (MFA ’16) is an Assistant Professor at Arcadia University.
 She is the author of five collections of poetry and conducts ethnography on African immigrants in Sicily.
 She blogs about her experiences there.
 She has had several publications.
 Her collection Birds of Sicily: Poems will be released in a few months by Aldrich Press.
 She has published two other collections: Kestrel (Dancing Girl Press) and The Legacy of the Sidelong Glance: Elegies (Aldrich Press).
-Find out more about Michelle on her website.
-Find Michelle on Twitter @Sempresicilia, and on Facebook.
+Find Michelle on Twitter @Sempresicilia.

 Matthew Kabik (MFA ’13) lives in Lancaster, Pennsylvania and uses the people and places around the region as a backdrop for his stories.
 He lives with a patient wife and too many typewriters.
 Matthew is one of the founding editors and current editor-in-chief of Third Point Press, and works as a copywriter for a business to business ad agency.
 He’s taken a year off (so far) from writing to explore what it’s like to not panic at a blank page.
 Read Matthew’s Story “Loneliness Can Be A Forest” at Sundog Lit.
 See a full list of Matthew’s publications on his website.
 Find Matthew on Twitter: @mlkabik.

 Mary Rogers writes, reads, and lives in her native suburban Philadelphia, Pennsylvania.
-Her work has appeared or is forthcoming in Blinders Literary Journal and The Doctor T. J. Eckleburg Review, and her short story, “L'Assunzione” appeared in Beecher's 5 (University of Kansas).
-She earned an M.F.A. in Creative Writing from Arcadia University and a B.A. in Journalism from Temple University.
+Her work has appeared or is forthcoming in Blinders Literary Journal and The Doctor T. J. Eckleburg Review, and her short story, “L’Assunzione” appeared in Beecher’s 5 (University of Kansas).
+She earned an MFA in Creative Writing from Arcadia University and a B.A. in Journalism from Temple University.
 During the summer, she was appointed as a trustee for her township library board.
 In her free time, she volunteers as a mentor for Big Brothers Big Sisters of Bucks County.
 She lives in Bucks County, Pennsylvania with her husband and cat.
-Read Mary’s story “What We Know About Roots” at The Doctor TJ Eckleberg Review.
-See a full list of mary’s publications on her website.
+Read Mary’s story “What We Know About Roots” at The Doctor TJ Eckleberg.
 Find Mary on Twitter: @marywriteswords.

 Michael Salgado (MFA ’16) grew up in Allentown, PA and the Lehigh Valley region.
 He is a poet and Training Specialist with Eurofins Lancaster Labs.
 Mike is also a poetry and art editor for Marathon Literary Review.
 You can find more of Mike’s work in The EEEL by tNY Press, Third Point Press, Lehigh Valley Vanguard, and G3: Genes, Genomes, Genomics.
 Mike currently resides in Lancaster, PA where he is active in the growing literary community.
 His work has been published in the Montgomery County Community College’s Art and Literature Magazine and in their Writer’s Club monthly newsletters.
 Michael currently resides in Lansdale, PA.
 Read Michael’s Poem, “Kanban,” at Lehigh Valley Vanguard.
 Find Michael on Twitter: @Salgado1Michael.